Learn About Being a Music Promoter

-- Liaise with bands and agents to agree on a date for a performance
+- Collaborate with bands and agents to agree on a date for a performance

-- Book a venue for that agreed upon date
+- Book a venue for the agreed upon date

-- Promote the upcoming gig to the local press and radio, put up posters and email their mailing list
+- Promote the upcoming gig to the local press, social media channels and radio.
+They may want to put up posters and email their mailing list.

-- Make sure everything the band needs is in place - backline, accommodation, rider, etc.
+- Make sure everything the band needs is in place, such as backline, accommodations, riders, etc.

 - Set up soundcheck times and the running order of the show